JerryMcCullough/tidy_data/README.md

 ##3.
 Input Files
- The following file are used ny run_analysis() as input.
+ The following file are used by the run_analysis() script as input.
+ The Input files must be downloaded prior to running the script.
+ See Intructions.

 File | File Path | File Description
 --- | --- | ---
 train data|"UCI HAR Dataset/train/X_train.txt" | Contains 561 variables per row  for the TRAIN subjects